tyoung65/FinTech-Case-Study/README.md

 Data from the Organization for Economic Co-operation and Development (OECD) shows that the United States far out paces any nation in healthcare spending.
 Per Capita in U.S. dollars, America spends $10,586 and the next closest is Switzerland with $7,317.
-This shows us sheer volume of payment processing needed for healthcare and there is still plenty of room for Square to grow in the processing of healthcare payments.
+This shows us there is a massive volume of payment processing needed for healthcare and there is still plenty of room for Square to grow in the processing of healthcare payments.

 When looking at technology companies, some of the core metrics to measure success include the liquidity ratio, the debt to equity ratio and gross profit margin.
 In 2019, Square Inc had current assets of $3.22 billion and current liabilities of 1.69 billion, for a quick ratio of 1.9.
-The conservative measure for liquidity uses only cash and marketable securities instead of current liabilities.
+The conservative measure for liquidity uses only cash and marketable securities instead of current assets.
 Ending 2019, Square had cash and investments totaling $1.55 billion to give us a conservative liquidity ratio of roughly 0.92.
 For comparison, Visa had a liquidity ratio of 1.56, and a conservative liquidity ratio of 0.9 for the calendar year ending in September 2019.
 Mastercard’s liquidity and conservative liquidity ratios come to 1.42 and 0.64 respectively.